Is your bearded dragon sick, and you’re worried it might die?

 Is My Bearded Dragon Dying?
 What Are The Signs?

-There are a few signs you will see to help you determine if your beardie is dying, and keeping a close eye on your pet looking for these symptoms can help you prevent its demise.
+You will see a few signs to help you determine if your beardie is dying, and keeping a close eye on your pet looking for these symptoms can help you prevent its demise.

 Here is a list of symptoms you might notice if your bearded dragon is dying: